 The term comfort women is a euphemism used to refer to women who provided sex, including those who did so against their will, for Japanese troops before and during World War II.

-The Japanese press, like the Japanese government and, it is safe to say, most people in Japanese society, are quick to draw a line between those Asian women who were forced to provide sex to Japanese soldiers “against their will” versus those Asian women who did so willingly as paid prostitutes.
-As if any woman, then or now, would actually enjoy making a little extra money by being held prisoner, starved, raped, beaten, impregnated, infected with diseases and then left for dead by members of the former Japanese military (or any other military, for that matter).
+The Japanese press, like the Japanese government and, it is safe to say, most people in Japanese society, are quick to draw a line between those Asian women who were forced to provide sex to Japanese soldiers “against their will” versus Asian women who did so willingly as paid prostitutes.
+As if any woman, then or now, would actually enjoy making a little extra money by being held prisoner, starved, raped, beaten, infected with sexual diseases, impregnated and then left for dead by members of the former Japanese military (or any other military, for that matter).

 “Taming Y/Our Passion”, indeed: Leave it to a humble-looking statue of a Korean girl that literally roars a message of women’s pain to the world to become the latest victim of censorship in Japan.
 There is no shortage of such censored cases in this country, be it in the arts, the news media, education or elsewhere.
 But banning the truth in Japanese society can serve no positive purpose.
 The ones who really stand to lose out by such acts of censorship are the people of Japan themselves — the very ones who need to see it most.

 The rest of us out here in the world already see and understand the facts of history, and we will not turn our gaze away, no matter how discomforting or uncomfortable the truth may be to accept.